Hussainaakash11/SelfDrivingCar/README.md

 3. **Performance Issues:**
    - Try optimizing the neural network architecture in the Jupyter Notebook.
-   - Use a higher quality dataset for better model performance.
+   - Use a higher-quality dataset for better model performance.

 ## To-Do List / Future Enhancements
 - Improve the data preprocessing pipeline to handle more diverse lighting conditions.